Free Clipart and Pictures

 1874...Winston Spencer Churchill, often called the greatest statesman of the

 20th century, is born.
-Winston Churchill guided Great Britain and its
+Winston Churchill will guide

-1939...The Russian Soviet Army crosses the Finnish border and the Russian Air
+1939...The Russian Army crosses the Finnish border.
+The Russian Air

 1954...The first documented report of a Meteorite striking a human occurs in